The Who Is Who Of Giraffe – Unravelling Giraffe Genetics

 GCF and its partners have gathered DNA samples and data from almost every major giraffe population throughout Africa.
 In close collaboration with experts, our genetics partner, Senckenberg Biodiversity and Climate Research Centre (BiK-F) in Germany, has provided immense support by analysing all samples and interpreting the results in the context of geography, phylogeography and conservation.

-GCF and its partners have now shown that there are in fact four distinct species of giraffe, and six subspecies (possibly more).
+GCF and its partners have now shown that there are in fact four distinct species of giraffe and seven subspecies.
 These ground-breaking findings will enhance giraffe research, conservation and management.

 All four species and their subspecies live in geographically distinct areas throughout Africa, and even though some of them have been reported to hybridise in zoos, there is very little evidence that this occurs readily in the wild.